 For a visa for a non-EEA national family member, you must apply for a visa online.

 Completed application forms should be returned to the EU Treaty Rights Section of the Irish Naturalisation and Immigration Service (INIS).
-There is a list of frequently asked questions about the EU Treaty Rights on the INIS website.

 If your EU 1, EU 2 or EU 3 application has been refused you can request a review of this decision using form EU 4 (pdf) and explanatory leaflet (pdf).